 It is possible that Rockwool was more interested in a different item on Espinosa’s résumé.
 Even in the unlikely event he can recuse himself from voting on issues that may affect Rockwool, his role in the House is to ensure his fellow party members vote a certain way.
 After all, what company wouldn’t want to have a majority whip on its payroll?

-— ARTICLE BY: Gonzalo Baeza and Grant Prillaman
+— Submitted by Gonzalo Baeza and Grant Prillaman

 Gonzalo is a writer and former correspondent for United Press International and other news agencies.
 Grant just retired from teaching in Jefferson County Schools.
 He is a labor and environmental activist with a family farm near Shepherdstown.